michael-w-williams/wip/19/fn-ctx-tutorial/context-data.md

-# Fn Function Development with Context Data
+# Access Variable data from your Fn Context
-The Fn context stores configuration information about your functions, your Fn server and the location of your Docker images.
-You can also use a context to store application data as name/value pairs.
-The context data can be passed and used within your function.
+Data can be passed to an Fn function via its main stdin payload.
+In addition, Fn FDKs provides a runtime context which you can use to pass name/value data to your function.
+This configuration data can be stored for your application, your function, or provided by the environment.
+In this tutorial, we explore options for passing and using configuration data in your function.
 For this tutorial, let's do the following:

 * Set up your default context [as described in the install tutorial](https://github.com/fnproject/tutorials/blob/master/install/README.md#configure-your-context).
 * Configure a new context to store images on Docker Hub.
 Use this context to store data needed for your function.